Credit card consolidation: What is it and how does it work?

 -

 Certain debt consolidation companies may actually be debt settlement companies.
-According to the Consumer Financial Protection Bureau (CFPB), debt settlement companies may charge fees.
+The CFPB explains that these companies may charge fees.
 And they might encourage you to stop paying your credit card bills while they’re negotiating terms.
-You can read more by visiting the CFPB.

 Credit card consolidation FAQ